StudioEtrange/ConfigTree/docs/advanced_usage.rst

 Loading file itself is done by loaders from :mod:`configtree.source` module.
 Out of the box YAML and JSON loaders are available.
-If you want to add support of another format, you should implement function that accepts file object and returns :class:`collections.OrderedDict`.
+If you want to add support of another format, you should implement a function that accepts file object and returns :class:`collections.OrderedDict`.
 For instance:

 ..  code-block:: python